bloominstituteoftechnology/web-sprint-challenge-user-interface-responsive-design/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+    I would describe semanctic HTML as HTML with clear and concise meaning.
+I would also explain how a semantic tag and a div have zero difference in behaivor and functionality, but that it is best practice to go the semantic route whenever possible.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+The first difference is how they take up space, a block level element will take up an entire line while an inline element will share it with other inline elements.

+The second difference that a block level element has a top and a bottom margin, and inline element will not.

 3. What are the 4 areas of the box model?

+The 4 areas area: The content, padding, border, and margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+If we are in a row, it will be the horizontal axis.
+If we were in a column it would be the vertical axis.

 5. Explain why git is valuable to a team of developers.

+Git is valuable because it helps keep track of what the latest iteration of an app or website is, meaning a team of developers can review all the potential changes on a project together before making a final decision on those changes.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.